 Bend your base knee.
 If you have a tendency to hyperextend your knees, protect your joints by slightly bending the knee.
 As you lift the left leg in step four (above), bend the right knee ever so slightly.
 Keep it bent throughout the pose.

-Practicing tree pose is the best way to establish correct body alignment from head to toe in a standing balance since it is very close to mountain pose.
+Although the pose is a fairly simple movement, tree yoga pose benefits numerous parts of the body.
+Practicing vrksasana steps is the best way to establish correct body alignment from head to toe in a standing balance since it is very close to mountain pose.
 For standing balances like tree pose, eagle pose (garudasana), and raised hand to big toe pose (utthita hasta padangusthasana), preserving the centered, still, lifted spine and the parallel hips from mountain pose is key to correct alignment.

 Lifting the arms above the head in this pose throws a heart opener into the mix of balancing pose and lower body strengthener.
 Widening the arms makes it easier to balance, but also opens your chest further for the calming, joyful benefits of a heart opener.